8 Rules Princess Diana Changed for Good

 She didn’t say “obey” in her wedding vows

 The Anglican Book of Common Prayer from 1662 specified that brides should promise to “obey” their new husbands in their wedding vows.
 That word was removed from later versions, starting in 1928, but the royal family—including Queen Elizabeth II—continued using it during their weddings.
 That’s why it was quite the controversy when Princess Diana opted not to say it when she married Prince Charles in 1981.
 But she set a new tradition: Kate Middleton and Meghan Markle both took Diana’s lead and left it out of their vows, too.
-Check out these other times Meghan Markle channeled Princess Diana.
+Her vows weren’t the only time Meghan Markle has channeled Princess Diana, and she isn’t the only royal to have done so.

 She brought the kids on royal tours